srjayep/test/README.md

 Adobe.io on-boarding process may seem daunting with lots of dependent tasks and moving parts.
-Since there are a number of components and configuration types that need to be dealt with on-boarding, one of the goals of automating on-boarding process is to provide a consistent workflow ,developing agreeable standards, standardize redundant tasks and free resources for other more valuable tasks.
+Since there are a number of components and configuration types that need to be dealt with on-boarding, one of the goals of automating on-boarding process is to provide a consistent workflow ,developing agreeable standards, standardize redundant tasks and free resources for other valuable tasks.

 It is important to throughly understand the current process with on-boarding before moving or attempt to automate the process.

-## General Approach## General Approach
+## General Approach

 In the spirit of keeping Adobe.io's on-boarding process interaction as simple as possible, this automation process is organized into tasks.

-Refer below diagram for pictorial representation [OnboardingAutomationlink]: ./On-boarding Automation (Draft).png?raw
+Refer below diagram for pictorial representation
+[OnboardingAutomationlink]: ./On-boarding Automation (Draft).png?raw

 Current manual process and possibility of automation explained below :